Thursday, March 26, 2020

 This will prevent lumps in the gravy.

-Pour the jar liquid in the sauce from the roast,
+Pour the jar liquid and the liquid from

-in the saucepan, and bring to a boil
+the roast in a sauce pan and bring to a boil

 Served with steamed asparagus,